voschezang/coding-handbook/organization-architecture.md

     * The latter is for example effective in R&D.
     * The more imporant question is: "How much upfront planning is required in advance of experimentation."
 * Organization structure: functional (e.g. `Dev + Ops`) or market-based (e.g. `DevOps`).
-    * Optimize for cost or for speed.
+    * Optimize for *cost* or for *speed*.
+    * Local changes are easy, global changes are expensive.
+Embrace independent, autonomous teams.
 * Cohesion of products - flexibility in product designs.
 * Optimize for growth or value.
 * Time-horizon